By: AY1920S2-CS2103T-F09-3 Since: Feb 2020 Licence: MIT

 Compute Cap

-has to be updated frequently, each time module information
+Similar to Section 3.1.1.3, “Compute Credits”, Cap has to be updated frequently, each time module information

-method facilitates the recomputation of the
+in coursebook changes, and the computeCap(…) method facilitates the recomputation of the

-updated Cap
+updated Cap.

 The diagram below describes the interactions between the various classes, as the computation is performed:

-does most of the interfacing with other classes,
+We note that from above, CourseInfo does most of the interfacing with other classes,

 and the rest of the classes don’t interact with each another.